rakia drink

 • Medena (with honey)

 Once the producer decides on the type of rakia, it is time for the fun to begin.
-Few steps need to be undertaken to get the final product.
+A few steps need to be undertaken to get the final product.

 • raw material